 - Digital technology is now considered a fundamental social utility in everyday life.
-Correctional facilities around the world have incrementally embedded digital technology with the aims of enhancing offender management, security, safety, surveillance and efficiency. - COVID-19 highlighted the value of digital technology in providing services including video visitation, health services and education to prisoners. - Providing prisoner access to digital technologies has the potential of enhancing rehabilitation outcomes to address recidivism, normalising technology, allowing connection to culture and community and promoting digital literacy, however: - - Introducing digital technologies is not without its challenges, including: - Potential duplication or cessation of existing functions and services. - Just as digital technologies may enable active participation, they can also lead to people socially retreating with associated negative effects. - The untested status of digital rehabilitation programs suggests there is no guarantee that inmates will engage in a way that will necessarily lead to rehabilitative outcomes.
+Corrections facilities around the world have incrementally embedded digital technology with the aims of enhancing offender management, security, safety, surveillance and efficiency. - COVID-19 highlighted the value of digital technology in providing services including video visitation, health services and education to prisoners. - Providing access for prisoners to digital technologies holds the promise of enhancing rehabilitation outcomes to address recidivism, normalising technology, allowing connection to culture and community and promoting digital literacy, however:- - Introducing digital technologies is not without its challenges, including: - Potential duplication or cessation of existing functions and services. - Just as digital technologies may enable active participation, they can also lead to people socially retreating with associated negative effects. - The untested status of digital rehabilitation programs suggests there is no guarantee that inmates will engage in a way that will necessarily lead to rehabilitative outcomes.
 Ethical and legal questions regarding data monitoring, and the collection, storage and use of data. - Four key technologies form the initial focus of this strategy: prisoner tablets, family visits via Audio Visual Link, LIVIT interactive online group program platform, and program alcoves.
 This will likely include other digital devices, services and infrastructure in the future. - Digital technologies for correctional rehabilitative applications are emerging internationally.
 Evidence from other rehabilitation domains such as health as well as literature on the criminal justice system strongly supports that greater access to technology for rehabilitation and reintegration purposes needs to be a key priority.
+Research plays a key role in informing such design intentions.